Configuring SIEM destinations

-In the Send to SIEM section, specify how to connect with the server (TCP/UDP), and where you want the data to go, such as a SIEM host and port.
+Specify how to connect with the server (TCP/UDP), and where you want the data to go, such as the SIEM host and port.

-(Optional) You can use filters to modify the data that you are getting from your connection source before it is sent to the destination.
+(Optional) In the Configure Output > Filters section, you can specify filters to modify the data that you are getting from your connection source before it is sent to the destination.

 For more information about the types of filters you can configure, see Reference: Filtering options.

-For more information about the data formats, see Reference: Format types.
+For more information about column customizations, see Reference: Column customizations.

 Connections can run at a highly configurable time interval, such as multiple times per hour, day, week, or month.

 If you do not enable the schedule, the connection only runs when you manually run it, unless you configure an Event source.
 Connections with Event sources only run when a configured event is detected, and cannot be scheduled or manually run.